Cannabis in Wisconsin: Oshkosh (2021)

 In September 2021, the Oshkosh City Council voted 6-1 to lower the municipal fine for first offense possession of cannabis from $200 to $75.

 Green Bay (2022)

-In March 2022, Green Bay City Council voted unanimously to eliminate the fine for possessing up to 28 grams of cannabis so that only court costs would apply ($61).
+In March 2022, Green Bay City Council voted unanimously to eliminate the fine for possessing up to 28 grams (1 oz) of cannabis so that only court costs would apply ($61).
 The fine for possession of paraphernalia was also similarly eliminated.

-2022 advisory referendums
+Public Opinion

 In November 2022, voters in three counties and five municipalities approved non-binding referendums expressing support for the legalization of recreational cannabis.
 The measures were approved in the counties of Dane, Eau Claire, and Milwaukee, and the municipalities of Appleton, Kenosha, Racine, Stevens Point, and Superior.
 Support ranged from 69% in Eau Claire County to 82% in Dane County.

+In February 2025, a Marquette Poll showed that 63% of Wisconsinites supported legalizing recreational marijuana and 88% of Wisconsinites supported legalizing medical marijuana.